UoMCS/Ackie/README.rst

 	0x0840: This and the next 16 words are the current contents of the LCD's 32 characters as two consecutive characters packed into each
-	        byte (for convenient loading of strings)
+	        word (for convenient loading of strings)

 To a simple approximation, the memory is synchronous on the back-edge of the clock.